trespaul/ssj-template/README.md

 ### Cover pattern

-To create a cover pattern, you need an SVG file (although this would work with other formats too) that is big enough to cover the full wrap-around cover.
+To create a cover pattern, you need an SVG file (although other formats would work too) that is big enough to cover the full wrap-around cover.
 For the default bleed and spine width settings (which are added to the final size, which is A3), this is 442 × 317 mm.
 You can use the free SVG editor [Inkscape](https://inkscape.org/) to create this document.
 An example SVG of the right size is included as a default cover, in the `assets` folder.